-Language proposal (UNECE Regulation No 127) For determination of the corner of bumper, the gauge is moved to contact the outer contour /front fascia of the vehicle touching at the vertical centreline of the gauge.
-The horizontal centre line of the gauge is kept parallel to the ground plane.
+Language proposal (UNECE Regulation No 127)

-The corners of bumper on both sides are subsequently defined as the outermost points of contact of the gauge with the outer contour/front fascia of the vehicle as determined in accordance with this procedure.
-Any points of contact on the top and the bottom edges of the gauge are not taken into account.
-The rear and side view mirrors and the tyres shall not be considered.
+For determination of the corner of bumper, the gauge is moved to contact the outer contour and front fascia of the vehicle touching at the vertical centreline of the gauge.
+The corners of bumper on both sides are subsequently defined as the most outboard points of contact of the gauge with the outer contour and front fascia of the vehicle as determined in accordance with this procedure.